SamuelFoo/assignment3/README.md

+# Solution Requirements

+Ultralytics: if training is desired.
+OpenCV Contrib 4.8.0
+FFMPEG or suitable video codec
+Wants CUDA enabled for faster inference

 # Hornet 9.0 Software Assignment 3

 This repository contains a ROS2 package called "assignment3".
 It includes a basic detector node.